Three Wide Awakes in 1860

 A Wide Awake banner commemorating the Chicago Wide Awakes

-The Hutchinson Family singers were the most popular family music troupe in 1860, their tours coincided with Wide Awake events and they sung Wide Awake songs
+The Hutchinson Family singers were the most popular family troupe in 1860, their tours coincided with Wide Awake events and they sung Wide Awake songs

 Cover of a Wide Awake comic book